Megger: SebaKMT

 In July 2012 Megger acquired SebaKMT specialising in power cable fault location and testing, and pipe leakage detection.

 SebaKMT has main development and manufacturing sites in Germany and the USA.
 This acquisition meant substantial increase of Megger's turnover.
 As a result, the Group's position on the market of test equipment for the electrical power sector increased significantly.

 SebaKMT developed and introduced the arc-reflection method for testing electrical faults in cables.

 Baker Instrument

 The business was acquired by Megger from the SKF Group on 19 August 2018.
 The UK test equipment manufacturer Megger Group has entered into agreement with SKF to purchase its Baker Instrument business which makes equipment for testing and diagnosing electric motors and other rotating machines.
-The terms of the deal of have not been disclosed.
+The terms of the deal have not been disclosed.

 SKF acquired Baker for $14m in 2007.
 At that time, the Colorado-based business employed 62 people and had annual sales of around $11m.
 SKF said that the move into motor diagnostics was important to its energy efficiency business, and was in line with its move to support its customers sustainability efforts.